 – clean water in a tub of any kind

-– rubbish (banana skin, orange skin, crust of bread, tea bag, plastic packaging of any kind etc.)
+– rubbish (banana peel, orange rind, crust of bread, tea bag, plastic packaging of any kind etc.)

 – oil (optional – it makes cleaning up difficult)